 God may be one, but there are a whole lot of different forms of God that are worshipped in India.
 Almost every culture in India has its own forms of God which they worship with fervent delight.
 There are almost as many festivals in India as there are number of Gods.
 And each festival is more colorful than the other.
 This makes visiting a festival one of the best things to do in India.
 While every festival in India is worth participating in, there are some you just cannot miss.
-Here are 10 of the most lively and colorful festivals of India that you would just love being a part of.
+Here are ten of the most colourful festivals in India that you would just love being a part of.

 Colourful festivals in India

-1. Holi – a riot of colors.
-Every year, between the months of February and March, the streets of India come alive with a riot of colors.
+Every year, between the months of February and March, the streets of India come alive with a riot of colours.
 Holi, like most other festivals of India, is celebrated to mark the triumph of good over evil.
 The festival also marks the onset of spring season.
 In most parts of India, the celebration of the festival starts almost a week in advance.
 You should look on the streets for water balloons and color, as you may be targeted anywhere and everywhere.
 It is a fun festival which brings together people of all ages.
 For the best Holi experience in India, head to Mathura which witnesses week long celebrations.
-Holi is truly the epitome of colourful festivals in India!
+Holi is truly the epitome of colourful festivals, and experiencing it is certainly one of the amazing things to do in India!

-2. Diwali – a festival of lights.
 When talking of the best festivals of India, you just cannot leave Diwali out.
-Diwali is to India what Christmas is to the Western world.
+The festival of lights, Diwali is to India what Christmas is to the Western world.
 The festival takes place somewhere in the months of October and November, 20 days after Dussehra.
 You can see houses decked up in colorful lights, people exchanging gifts, and every family having their own firecracker show as well.
 In fact, the firecracker show is a matter of pride among families.
 According to Hindu mythology, the festival marks the return of Lord Rama to Ayodhya after he defeated the evil Ravana.
 If you haven’t been part of a Diwali festival in India ever, you are really missing out on a lot.

-8. Navratri – dance, dance, dance.
 The nine days prior to the festival of Dussehra are celebrated as Navratri.
 During the nine days, nine different forms of Goddess Durga are worshipped.
-This 9 day long festival sees several beautiful banquets being set up across the country.
+This 9-day long festival sees several beautiful banquets being set up across the country.
 There is gourmet food to be had at these banquets and some amazing music to dance too.
 Often, people find the love of their life during this festival, as you get a chance to play Dandiya with a member of the opposite sex.
 Of course, you can always play all by yourself if you cannot find a partner.
 The idea is to have fun all along.

 About the guest writer